- Radiation Control Home

 Licensing & Registration Branch New E-mail Address

-Alabama Industrial Radiography Examinations - Effective December 1, 2022
+Alabama Industrial Radiography Examinations - No Longer Offered

 Form for Requesting a Waiver for Non-Healing Arts Uses of Bone Density X-Ray Units